Disponible en Anglais seulement

 Byron has appeared before the Supreme Court of Canada, all levels of court in Ontario and trial and appellate courts in other Canadian provinces.
 Between 2017-2018, Byron worked at Paul, Weiss in New York, where he assisted in the defence of securities class actions and commercial and antitrust litigation before federal and state courts, the Department of Justice and the Federal Trade Commission.

-Byron co-authors Constitutional Law with Justice Patrick Monahan and Padraic Ryan and his texts and other writings are frequently cited by trial and appellate courts including the Supreme Court of Canada.
-Byron also lectures Advanced Contracts at the University of Western Ontario, Faculty of Law.
+Byron co-authors Constitutional Law with Justice Patrick Monahan and his texts and other writings are frequently cited by trial and appellate courts including the Supreme Court of Canada.
+Byron also lectures on Advanced Contracts at the University of Western Ontario, Faculty of Law.

 Byron clerked for the Court of Appeal for Ontario in 2008-2009 where he worked with former Associate Chief Justice Dennis O’Connor and Justices Sharpe, Weiler and Gillese.
 He received his B.A.
 (Hons.) in Economics from the University of British Columbia in 2005 and his LL.B from the University of British Columbia in 2008.
 He was called to the bar in Ontario in 2009.

-Byron is active in the law community and is the Chair of the Canadian Subcommittee of the Commercial & Business Litigation Committee of the American Bar Association.
+Byron is active in the law community and is a member of the Commercial & Business Litigation Committee of the American Bar Association as well as the International Association of Defence Counsel (IADC).
 He is also a member of the Canadian and Ontario Bar Associations and the Advocates Society.

 NOTABLE CASES